Rashford: At least 70 racial slurs on my social accounts counted after Europa defeat | Goal.com

-Rashford: At least 70 racial slurs on my social accounts counted after Europa defeat
+Rashford says 'at least 70 racial slurs' sent to him on social media after Manchester United lose Europa League final

 Marcus Rashford has detailed the racial abuse he said flooded his social media accounts after Manchester United lost on penalties to Villarreal in the Europa League final on Wednesday night.